rileybbarton/CoastalFiresLevo/README.md

 # Data and Scripts for _Rapid mobilization of levoglucosan distinctly contrasts black carbon dynamics in fire-affected watersheds in central coastal California_

-Submitted for Publication in L&O Letters
+Submitted for Publication in Geophysical Research Letters

 Contact [Riley Barton](mailto:rileybbarton@gmail.com) with any questions